uvipen/SSD-pytorch/README.md

 - many improvements added
 - not evaluated/visualized

-The above-mentioned points makes learner hard to understand how original ssd looks like.
+The above-mentioned points make learner hard to understand how original ssd looks like.
 Hence, I re-implement this well-known model, focusing on simplicity.
 I believe this implementation is suitable for ML/DL users from different levels, especially beginners.
 In compared to model described in the paper, there are some minor changes (e.g. backbone), but other parts follow paper strictly.

 ## Datasets